 • Detects — Ingests Prometheus AlertManager alerts and Kubernetes Events, validates resource scope, and deduplicates by fingerprint

-• Investigates — Performs live root cause analysis using Kubernetes inspection tools, configurable observability toolsets (Prometheus, etc.), and remediation history
+• Investigates — Performs live root cause analysis using Kubernetes inspection tools, configurable observability toolsets (Prometheus, etc.), and remediation history.
+Runs autonomously end-to-end, or interactively with an operator guiding the investigation in real time via MCP tools or A2A sessions

 • Remediates — Selects and executes a workflow from a searchable catalog via Tekton Pipelines, Kubernetes Jobs, or Ansible (AWX/AAP), with optional human approval gates

-• Closes the loop — Notifies the team (Slack, console), evaluates whether the fix worked via health checks, alert resolution, and spec hash drift detection, and feeds effectiveness scores back into future investigations
+• Closes the loop — Notifies the team (Slack, webhook), evaluates whether the fix worked via health checks, alert resolution, and spec hash drift detection, and feeds effectiveness scores back into future investigations

 Architecture